USS Theodore Roosevelt (CVN 71) Deployment FY 2018

-171203-N-NG033-1054 ARABIAN GULF (Dec.
-3, 2017) An EA-18G Growler, assigned to the Cougars of Electronic Attack Squadron (VAQ) 139, takes off as an F/A-18F Super Hornet, assigned to the Mighty Shrikes of Strike Fighter Attack Squadron (VFA) 94, readies for launch from the flight deck aboard the aircraft carrier USS Theodore Roosevelt (CVN 71).
+171204-N-FA490-1037 ARABIAN GULF (Dec.
+4, 2017) Lt.
+Kenny Tran, left, and Hospital Corpsman Seaman Kevin Quach perform a dental exam on Chief Aviation Boatswain’s Mate Robert Grande aboard the aircraft carrier USS Theodore Roosevelt (CVN 71).
 Theodore Roosevelt and its carrier strike group are deployed to the U.S. 5th Fleet area of operations in support of maritime security operations to reassure allies and partners and preserve the freedom of navigation and the free flow of commerce in the region.
-(U.S. Navy photo by Mass Communication Specialist Seaman Michael Hogan/Released)
+(U.S. Navy photo by Machinist’s Mate 3rd Andrew Langholf/Released)

 |Date Taken: